BjornBuug/Fixed_Term_Lend-DeFi/README.md

 3- The borrower can rescind their request at any time before it has been cleared.

 4- When a lender clears/fulfills a loan request, a loan is created, and the debt tokens are transferred from the lender to the borrower.
 The borrower's collateral is locked in the Cooler until the loan has been repaid.

+5- If the lender allows it, the borrower can change the loan terms.

+6- If the borrower fails to repay the loan on time, the escrow contract (Cooler) will send the held collateral to the lender.
+The borrower can keep the borrowed amount.